sergioburdisso/pyss3/docs/tutorials/topic-categorization.rst

     (pyss3) >>> new topic_categorization_3grams

-**Note:** if you have previously done this tutorial following the :ref:`topic_classic-workflow` path, PySS3 Command Line will display **"This model already exists, do you really want to overwrite it?
+.. warning:: if you have previously done this tutorial following the :ref:`topic_classic-workflow` path, PySS3 Command Line will display **"This model already exists, do you really want to overwrite it?
 [Y/n]"** because you have already created a model called "topic_categorization_3grams" in the last part of the tutorial.
-Answer with 'Y' (note it is capitalized) and then press Enter to overwrite it.
+Answer with 'Y' (**note it is capitalized**) and then press Enter to overwrite it.

 As we said above, we want this model to learn to recognize variable-length n-grams.
 Fortunately, as it was displayed with ``help train``, we know that the ``train`` command accepts an extra argument: *N*-grams (where *N* is any positive integer).
 This argument will allow us to do what we want, we will use ``3-grams`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams **(*)**